Canadian National Railway (NYSE:CNI) Price Target Lowered to $132.00 at Citigroup

-Canadian National Railway (NYSE:CNI – Get Rating) (TSE:CNR) had its price objective reduced by research analysts at Citigroup from $140.00 to $132.00 in a research report issued to clients and investors on Thursday, The Fly reports.
-Citigroup’s target price would suggest a potential upside of 17.13% from the company’s previous close.
+Canadian National Railway (NYSE:CNI – Get Rating) (TSE:CNR) had its price objective reduced by Citigroup from $140.00 to $132.00 in a research report sent to investors on Thursday morning, The Fly reports.

-A number of other research analysts have also commented on CNI.
-National Bank Financial lowered their price target on Canadian National Railway from C$172.00 to C$168.00 in a research report on Friday, April 8th.
-CIBC upped their price target on Canadian National Railway from C$165.00 to C$169.00 in a research report on Thursday, April 14th.
-Scotiabank lowered their price target on Canadian National Railway from C$174.00 to C$172.00 in a research report on Wednesday, April 27th.
-JPMorgan Chase & Co. lowered their price target on Canadian National Railway from C$171.00 to C$159.00 in a research report on Friday, April 8th.
-Finally, Desjardins lowered their price target on Canadian National Railway from C$173.00 to C$172.00 in a research report on Thursday, April 28th.
-Seventeen equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company has an average rating of “Hold” and a consensus target price of $147.86.
+A number of other analysts also recently commented on CNI.
+CIBC boosted their price objective on shares of Canadian National Railway from C$165.00 to C$169.00 in a report on Thursday, April 14th.
+BMO Capital Markets upgraded shares of Canadian National Railway from a market perform rating to an outperform rating and set a $170.00 target price for the company in a research report on Wednesday.
+Desjardins cut their price objective on shares of Canadian National Railway from C$173.00 to C$172.00 in a research report on Thursday, April 28th.
+JPMorgan Chase & Co. cut their price objective on shares of Canadian National Railway from C$171.00 to C$159.00 in a research report on Friday, April 8th.
+Finally, Raymond James lowered shares of Canadian National Railway from an outperform rating to a market perform rating in a research report on Friday, April 22nd.
+Seventeen investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of Hold and a consensus target price of $147.86.

 Canadian National Railway Company Profile (Get Rating)